Prag8855/aab/content/guides/german-visa-health-insurance.md

 [HanseMerkur's Visa Plus travel insurance](/out/hansemerkur-travel) works well for a Schengen visa application.

-[If you can visit Germany without a visa](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148), you don't need travel insurance, but it's good to have.
+[If you can visit Germany without a visa](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148), you don't need travel insurance, but it's still a good idea.

 ## For a Blue Card or work visa

-To apply for a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], you have 2 options:
+To [apply for a work visa](/guides/work-visa) or a [Blue Card](/guides/blue-card), you have 2 options:

 - **[Public health insurance](/glossary/gesetzliche%20Krankenversicherung)**
     If your earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, it's your only option.
 You must choose an [insurer](/glossary/Krankenkasse).
 There are dozens of insurers, but their price and coverage are almost the same.
 [Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are expat-friendly options.
 - **[Private health insurance](/glossary/private%20Krankenversicherung)**
     If your earn more than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you can have private health insurance.
 It can be better and cheaper than public health insurance.
 Never choose private health insurance yourself; always [ask an expert](/guides/german-health-insurance#insurance-brokers).

-If you choose public health insurance, you might need expat health insurance for your [[National Visa]] application.
-It covers you from the day you arrive in Germany to the day you [start working](/guides/find-a-job-in-berlin#start-working).
+If you choose public health insurance, you might need [expat health insurance](/glossary/Expat%20health%20insurance) for your [[National Visa]] application.[^10] It covers you from the day you arrive in Germany to the day you [start working](/guides/find-a-job-in-berlin#start-working).
 After you start working, your public health insurance covers you.

 **[How to apply for a Blue Card ➞](/guides/blue-card)**